El-anqiao/techu-search-server/README.md

 * Redis in-memory key-value storage
 * MySQL

+Take a look at the [overview page](http://georgepsarakis.github.io/techu-search-server/).

 -----

-Still a beta version and requires a lot of work to be done (and more documentation as well!).
+Still a beta version and requires a lot of work to be done (and much more documentation as well, especially regarding the */search* request!).
 I am also preparing some benchmarks.
 I would be very thankful for any constructive criticism and anyone willing to test it!

 Stay tuned!